From the moment I began my foray into the enriching world of the IB curriculum, the Theory of Knowledge immediately piqued my curiosity.

 Diving into this core component of the IB, it opened my mind to the complexities and intricacies of how we perceive and interpret the world.
 Through TOK, I realized how personal and shared knowledge forms the backbone of our understanding and interaction with the world.

-As an experienced IB educator and writer, I’ve explored these fascinating aspects of knowledge from various perspectives.
+As an experienced IB educator and writer, I’ve explored these fascinating aspects of knowledge from various perspectives and will be sharing my insights with you.

 Today, I aim to share this understanding with you, focusing specifically on the differences and interplay between personal and shared knowledge.